779804/ChessAnalyzer/README.md

 # ChessEngine
+**This project is currently unfinished.
+The instructions you see below are planned for the final product, and it does not function as of now.**
 A project I am currently working on that utilizes python to control engines such as Stockfish and Leela, and provide full game analysis with a GUI included.
 You are free to fork, modify, or utilize this project for yourself if you would like to.